taylort7147/amazing-grace-pdx/tutorial/tutorial-weekly-upload.md

     PLfBOebmxfChGt7oRuCD2MvX_ZB3WltQE7
 ---

 Find out what time in seconds the message starts (usually after the first hymn).
-In this case, the message starts at 3:45, so the start time for the JSON data will be
+In this case, the message starts at 3:45.

-    225
 ---

 From the Google Drive web interface, get the link for the audio file by right-clicking on the file and selecting **Get shareable link**